 The U.S. Dairy Forage Research Center Field Facility functions under the umbrella of the UW-Madison College of Agricultural & Life Sciences, Agricultural Research Stations.
 The UW-Madison provided the center’s foundation herd and uses revenues from the farming operation to offset operating costs and to pay the state employees who work at the farm.
 The dairy herd and research facility are also available for research by the UW-Madison College of Agricultural and LIfe Sciences.

 Thank you for visiting the U.S. Dairy Forage Research Center Field Facility Website.
-Please click on the link below to access additional related webpage resources.
+Visit the USDA Dairy Forage Research Center website for additional resources.